jcsokol/ClinQuery/README_TECHNICAL.md

 **Performance:** The ingestion pipeline's runtime and memory usage can be optimized in several places to enable scaling to very large datasets (see performance & reproducibility).

 > ## **Vision:**
-> Build a **“Wolfram Alpha for physicians”**, a system that transparently maps patient data onto evidence-based clinical algorithms and guidelines.
+> A **“Wolfram Alpha for physicians”**, a system that transparently maps patient data onto evidence-based clinical algorithms and guidelines.
 Physicians don’t just want answers; they want to see the reasoning path, step by step, the same way they are trained to think.
-This tool could transform how doctors interact with patient data, and my background in both clinical medicine and ML engineering puts me in a position to build a working version fast.
+This tool could transform how doctors interact with patient data, and my background in both clinical medicine and ML engineering puts me in a position to build a working version very fast.

 ---